curtisalexander/pdf-tiny/README.md

 The output file is written to same directory as the input file, appending `_tiny` to the filename.

 ## Requirements
 Requires [GhostScript](https://ghostscript.com/releases/gsdnld.html) to be installed.
-Further assumes that GhostScript is installed within `C:\Program Files` using the default installation options.
+Further requires that GhostScript is installed within `C:\Program Files` using the default installation options.
 [Adjust](https://github.com/curtisalexander/pdf-tiny/blob/main/src/main.rs#L20) as needed.

 ## Installation
 :warning: Only run the below if you trust this code to be compiled on your machine!